+NB All applicants / potential applicants will be notified that online checks /searches may be carried out as part of due diligence checks.

-- All shortlisted candidates will be contacted and invited to interview.
+All shortlisted candidates will be contacted and invited to interview.
 Candidates that have not been shortlisted should be contacted to say that they have been unsuccessful.
 The interview panel, together with the HR team should decide if just an interview on its own will provide enough information for them to choose the right candidate(s).
-Consideration should be given to the use of one or more of the following: - o a presentation by the candidate to the panel; - o a written exercise to be completed at interview; - o an observed lesson/programme; - a psychometric test; - a group exercise; - o an in-tray/time management exercise; - any other suitable test or method to gain valuable insights into the candidate's ability to deliver on the role. - All candidates must receive any relevant paperwork regarding the interview process and what will be expected of them, in a timely and accurate manner.
-The HR team and recruiting staff must be careful to avoid any jargon or wording which only an existing staff member would understand. - A suitable list of questions should be written to ensure the candidates are able to demonstrate their knowledge, skills, attitude and experience to be successful in post.
-The questions should cover a range of topics and scenarios specific to the advertised role and MUST contain at least one safeguarding question. - Any issues noted on a DBS check must be explored. - A pack containing all shortlisted application forms and relevant applicant details should be produced for each panel member.
+Consideration should be given to the use of one or more of the following:

+- a presentation by the candidate to the panel;

+- a written exercise to be completed at interview;

+- an observed lesson/programme;

+- a psychometric test;

+- a group exercise;

+- an in-tray/time management exercise;

+- any other suitable test or method to gain valuable insights into the candidate's ability to deliver on the role.

+All candidates must receive any relevant paperwork regarding the interview process and what will be expected of them, in a timely and accurate manner.
+The HR team and recruiting staff must be careful to avoid any jargon or wording which only an existing staff member would understand.

+A suitable list of questions should be written to ensure the candidates are able to demonstrate their knowledge, skills, attitude and experience to be successful in post.
+The questions should cover a range of topics and scenarios specific to the advertised role and MUST contain at least one safeguarding question.

+Any issues noted on a DBS check must be explored.

+A pack containing all shortlisted application forms and relevant applicant details should be produced for each panel member.
 This should also include a blank questions template onto which the candidates' answers are recorded.
-Best practice is that notes taken from an interview are hand written and not input onto a laptop.
+Best practice is that notes taken from an interview are handwritten and not input onto a laptop.